Finding Specified Data Values In Exercises 31–38, answer the ques... | Channels for Pearson+

 Percentiles

 A percentile is a measure used in statistics to indicate the value below which a given percentage of observations fall.
-For example, the 17th percentile represents the length below which 17% of the song lengths are found.
-This concept is crucial for determining specific data values within a distribution.
+For example, the 61st percentile is the score below which 61% of the data points lie.
+This concept is essential for understanding the relative standing of a score within a distribution, allowing for comparisons between different scores and the overall distribution of data.

 Z-scores

 A Z-score is a statistical measurement that describes a value's relationship to the mean of a group of values, expressed in terms of standard deviations.
-To find the 17th percentile in a normal distribution, one can use Z-scores to identify the corresponding value that represents this percentile, allowing for the calculation of specific song lengths.
+It indicates how many standard deviations an element is from the mean.
+Z-scores are particularly useful in normal distributions for determining percentiles, as they allow for the conversion of raw scores into a standardized form that can be easily compared across different datasets.

 Recommended video: